List of experimental cat breeds: Safari

 The Safari is a felid hybrid developed by crossing Geoffroy's cat (Leopardus geoffroyi), a wild South American species, with domestic cats.

 Skookum (LaMerm)

 The Skookum is a dwarf cat breed with curly fur, derived from crossing the Munchkin with the LaPerm, a Rex breed.
 This breed originates in the US and was previously known as the LaMerm.
 It was recognized by the now-defunct Dwarf Cat Association, and remains recognized by the Rare and Exotic Feline Registry.

 Tasman Manx

 The Tasman Manx is a curly-furred Manx-type cat breed that arose spontaneously in some Australian and New Zealand Manx crossbreeding lines.
 All can trace their ancestry to a single Persian stud that had European ancestry.
 This same cat may also be responsible for the Bohemian Rex (or Czech Curly Cat).
 Apart from the curly fur, these cats have the characteristics and conformation of the Manx.

 This cat is now recognised by NZCF.

-Tiffanie (Burmilla Longhair, Asian Semi-longhair)

-The Tiffanie is of UK origin and is a variant of the (normally) short-haired Burmilla, which is itself a cross between the Burmese and Chinchilla Persian.
-In this breed, the recessive gene inherited from the Chinchilla is prominent.
-These cats are different from the Australian Tiffanie.